Quality Measurement Exploration

 labs(

-title = "Top 20 Species Combinations by Mean DE",
+title = "Top 20 Species Combinations by Mean DE and DP",

 color = "Status"